Psychotherapy

 What are the benefits of psychotherapy?

-Psychotherapy aims to help people with or without mental health issues to understand their feelings, thoughts and actions better and to discover their own resilience.
+Psychotherapy aims to help people understand their feelings, thoughts and actions better and to discover their own resilience.

 While psychotherapy can't stop stressful events, it can give you the power to cope in a healthy way.
 It can also help you understand yourself and learn new ways of thinking, behaving and feeling.

 Psychotherapy takes time to show results.
-It usually will take a few months, but positive effects are often long lasting.
+Usually, it will take a few months, but the positive effects are often long lasting.

-How can you get the most out of psychotherapy?
+How can I get the most out of psychotherapy?

-Here are some tips to get the most out of psychotherapy:
+Here are some tips to get the most benefit from therapy sessions:

-- Choose a therapist that is right for you.
-Think about what you want to achieve and what type of psychotherapy may benefit you.
+- Choose a therapist who is right for you.
+Think about what you want to achieve and what type of psychotherapy may help you.

 - Be honest with your therapist.
 You need to share your thoughts, feelings and experiences honestly.